Swirrl/envdatapoc-report/report.md

 ## Considerations for future work

-there is a need to go back and correct older data in some circumstances
+there is a need to go back and correct older data in some circumstances - while that is possible with the current system, the data import pipelines could be configured to make that easier.

 potential to link environmental data to demographic, socio-economic and various other kinds of data.
 If other orgs also took a similar approach, the 'network effect' of being able to combine and compare data from different sources would be amplified

 check Susan's lessons-learned log

+the fact that all 4 participating regions were using consistent OGC standards for delivery of the monitoring sites and flow measurements data meant that integrating the different sources was relatively easy.
+Nonetheless, slight variations in the implementations of those standards by the different councils (or their software suppliers) meant that the data import processes had to deal with special cases per region.

+potential value of geosparql enabled database --> probs with generalisation of meshblock geometries

 ## Value and benefits